How to Track Keywords Efficiently for WordPress

 Google Analytics

 By now, you might be wondering what the difference between Google Analytics and GSC is.
-Let’s stop for a while to shed some light on the matter.
+Let’s stop for a while to clarify the matter.

-The GSC tool is search engine oriented.
-It will provide you with insight regarding your general rankings and your activities.
-On the other hand, Google Analytics is a more in-depth tool that’s user-oriented.
+The GSC tool is search engine-oriented and will provide you with insight regarding your general rankings and activities.
+Google Analytics is a more in-depth and user-oriented tool.

 • User level